- April 30, 2018

 There is no set number of reasonable repair attempts under the California Lemon Law, but these are the guidelines noted in the statute:

 - The dealer or manufacturer has made, at minimum, two attempts to repair the warranty problem that could cause death or serious injury if the vehicle is driven.
+In cases of such severe defects, it’s crucial to consult with a wrongful death lawyer to understand your legal rights and options.

 - The dealer or manufacturer has made four or more attempts to repair the same problem under warranty.